crate/crate/docs/interfaces/postgres.rst

 Expression evaluation
 ---------------------

-Unlike PostgreSQL, expressions are not evaluated if the query results in 0 rows either because of the table is empty or by a not matching where clause.
+Unlike PostgreSQL, :ref:`expressions <gloss-expression>` are not evaluated if the query results in 0 rows either because of the table is empty or by a not matching where clause.

 .. _GitHub: https://github.com/crate/crate
 .. _pg_am: https://www.postgresql.org/docs/10/catalog-pg-am.html